Submissions are now being accepted for the 2024 SWPACA Conference!

 - Theories of play

-Panels are now forming for the Grateful Dead area of SWPACA.
-This year marks the twentieth year of the Grateful Dead area.
-We welcome papers and presentations on all aspects of the Grateful Dead phenomenon and its contexts, including music, lyrics, fan culture, the 1960s, the counterculture, art, and more.
+The Grateful Dead area welcomes papers and presentations on all aspects of the Grateful Dead phenomenon and its contexts, including music, lyrics, fan culture, the 1960s, the counterculture, art, and more.
 The Dead area is interdisciplinary and welcomes contributions from all fields and theoretical perspectives.
 To date, more than 26 disciplines and fields have participated in the Dead area, including musicology, literary criticism, history, anthropology, sociology, archival science, business theory, communications, museum studies, and more.